mForms : Multimodal Form-Filling with Question Answering: Introduction

 \section{Introduction}

-The last decade has seen the development and broad deployment of personal digital assistants (PDAs) including Siri, Cortana, Alexa, Google Assistant and Bixby.
-A primary component of the PDAs is Natural Language Understanding (NLU) - understanding the meaning of the user's utterance.
-Referring to Figure \ref{NLU}, the NLU task typically determines the domain of the user's request (e.g., travel), the user's intent (e.g., find\_flight) and information bearing parameters commonly referred to as semantic slots (e.g., City-departure, City-arrival, and Date).
+The last decade has seen the development and broad deployment of digital assistants (DAs) including Siri, Cortana, Alexa, Google Assistant, and Bixby.
+A primary component of DAs is Natural Language Understanding (NLU) - understanding the meaning of the user's utterance.
+Referring to Figure \ref{NLU}, the NLU task determines the domain of the user's request (e.g., travel), the user's intent (e.g., find\_flight) and information-bearing parameters commonly referred to as semantic slots (e.g., City-departure, City-arrival, and Date).
 The task of determining the semantic slots is called slot filling \cite{TurDeMori2011}.
+In this paper, we address a related but distinct task - \textit{form-filling}, where the DA processes the user requests to act on form elements (fill text fields, click buttons and icons, etc.) on Mobile Apps or web pages.
+Equipping DAs with the ability to simultaneously parse visual semantic information and contextual dialogue enhances their ability to understand and act on information across multiple modalities.
+This type of multimodal interaction through conversations is currently an open problem and an active area of research \cite{sundar2022multimodal}.